◾Dynamic Rewards

 There are a few recommendations on how to keep pricing low:

-• Avoid big-time windows on transactions with big volumes.
-For example, calculating the formula on bet/win transactions for the previous month will require reading a lot of data.
+Avoid large time windows for transactions with high volume.
+For example, calculating the formula for bet/win transactions for the previous month will require reading a large volume of data.

-• If you can afford to delay bonus calculations, ask your Success Manager to increase the "batch waiting time period".
-By default, all calculations are batched by 5-minute intervals, increasing the batch size will decrease credit usage, but on the other sides, there will be a bigger delay in the bonus calculations
+If you can afford to delay bonus calculations, ask your Success Manager to increase the "batch waiting time period".
+By default, all calculations are batched by 5-minute intervals.
+Increasing the batch size will reduce credit usage, but it will also increase the delay in bonus calculations.

-• Limit the segment size properly in the Campaigns and Automation rules.
+Limit segment size appropriately in Campaigns and Automation rules.
 E.g. if you are building a dynamic bonus as 5% of net loss on the bets done "yesterday", you should limit the segment to include only users who did bets in the last 2 days (considering different timezones), otherwise, if you include all users, the calculation will be done for the whole database, while actually, only limited number of users had bets in the needed period.

 To summarize, the amount of used credits depends on:

-• How these users can be grouped in the batches
+How can these users be grouped into batches

 Points issuance follows the same mechanics as dynamic bonuses and can be triggered via automation rules or campaigns.
 If Auto Approval is disabled, points must be manually approved in the Approval Queue.

-Once issued, points are logged in the user's Points Log under the new source type: Dynamic Formula, allowing you to easily filter and track these points.
+Once issued, points are logged in the user's Points Log under the new source type: Dynamic Formula, allowing you to easily filter and track.

 FAQ